Pattern 200 Zlotych 1980 MW "XIII Winter Olympic Games - Lake Placid 1980". Nickel. Flame (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 200 Zlotych 1980 "XIII Winter Olympic Games - Lake Placid 1980" with mark MW.
 Nickel.
 Flame.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 1020 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 420.
-Bidding took place November 7, 2021.
+The record price belongs to the lot 7139 sold at the WÓJCICKI - Polski Dom Aukcyjny auction for PLN 600.
+Bidding took place March 9, 2024.

 Сondition